High fire danger throughout the day Thursday is expected to give way to severe storm potential late Thursday into the early morning hours Friday.

 Conditions are ripe for rapid fire development, according to National Weather Service meteorologist Kris Craven.

-Fire danger will also be elevated through the upcoming weekend after a good chance of showers and storms Thursday evening and late Thursday night, including a marginal risk for severe hail along and east of a line from Eskridge to Emporia to Teterville to Yates Center.
+Fire danger will also be elevated through the upcoming weekend after a good chance of showers and storms late Thursday night, including a marginal risk for severe hail along and east of a line from Eskridge to Emporia to Teterville to Yates Center.

 Temperatures will be sharply cooler — low 60s — for Friday and Saturday, bur northerly gusts will be from 25-35 mph those days and in the same range Sunday as highs climb to the low 80s.